Who Can Access the NDIS?

 To ensure you receive the right support it’s important to find out if you’re eligible for the NDIS by completing your registration and assessment.

-If you are not eligible for NDIS, aged under 65 years, and have a disability or other condition that restricts your ability to carry out everyday activities, you may be eligible for disability & health services through Queensland Community Support Scheme (QCSS).
+If you are not eligible for NDIS, aged under 65 years, and have a disability or other condition that restricts your ability to carry out everyday activities, you may be eligible for disability & health services through the Queensland Community Support Scheme (QCSS).

 If you are over the age of 65 (or over 50 years for Aboriginal and Torres Strait Islanders), you may be eligible for aged home care services through the Commonwealth Home Support Programme (CHSP).